 And there’s a great reason why: tea tree oil is a potent antibacterial essential oil.

-Whether you’re new to essential oils or you’re a holistic wellness veteran, knowing what tea tree oil is, how you can use tea tree oil in your life, and how you can benefit from it is important information to know.
+Whether you’re new to essential oils or you’re a holistic wellness veteran, knowing what tea tree oil is, how you can use it in your life, and how you can benefit from tea tree oil is important information to know.

 In this Be Natural blog article, we’ll go cover the following about tea tree oil: